 Seed germination period

 Rainfall during what I term the seed germination period is the most crucial time for rainfall during bluebonnet development.
 The germination period runs from sometime in September to sometime in November.
+This doesn't mean that bluebonnet seeds can't germinate during other months of the year, just that this is when the large majority of them will germinate, if they are going to do so.

 Rosette development period